Trivadis/plsql-formatter-settings/standalone/README.md

 ### Executable JAR

 The `tvdformat.jar` is a shaded, executable JAR.
-This means it contains all dependend Java classes.
+This means it contains all dependent Java classes.
 However, it still needs a JDK 8 or higher.

 To run it, open a terminal window and type